Bachelor of Science

 Honors College Research Project

 Thomas, Matthew B., "Using Thermal Infrared Imagery To Estimate Soil Hydraulic Parameters: A Novel Approach" (2017).
-Undergraduate Theses and Professional Papers.
+Undergraduate Theses, Professional Papers, and Capstone Artifacts.
 173.

 © Copyright 2017 Matthew B. Thomas